harisont/harisont.github.io/gfaqs.md

 to your concrete module.

 This is necessary because the default encoding for GF source files is iso-latin-1, which can only handle the ASCII charset and a few extra characters needed for some European languages.

+## Using GF from Python
+> I am getting started with lab 2 and I can't install/run the Python `pgf` library and/or the C runtime

+For the moment, don't: follow [Aarne's alternative instructions for testing](https://github.com/GrammaticalFramework/comp-syntax-gu-mlt/blob/034f3a4771efd47cea9c53bcff1b493b577cce04/lab2/README.md?plain=1#L26-L30).